McLintock!: Plot

-Tough cattle baron and town namesake George Washington "G.W."
-McLintock lives as a bachelor on his ranch.
-His wife, Katherine "Kate" McLintock, abandoned him with no explanation and become a socialite out East two years prior; his daughter, Rebecca "Becky" McLintock, is away finishing her college degree.
-In the town, G.W. is disliked by local bureaucrat Matt Douglas, and territorial Governor Cuthbert H. Humphrey.
-However, he is a friend to many, including Sheriff Lord, General Store owner Jake Birnbaum, and the local populations of beggars and Comanche Indians.
+The year is 1895.
+Cattle baron and town namesake George Washington "G.W."
+McLintock lives as a bachelor on his ranch on the Mesa Verde.
+His wife, Katherine, abandoned him with no explanation and became a socialite back East two years prior; his daughter, Rebecca "Becky" McLintock, is away finishing her college degree.
+In town, G.W. is disliked by bureaucrat Matt Douglas, Indian agent Agard, and Governor Cuthbert H. Humphrey.
+Despite this, he is a friend to many, including Sheriff Jeff Lord, general store owner Jake Birnbaum, and the local beggars and Comanche Indians.

-G.W. addresses a group of homesteaders, warning them that the land is likely unsuitable for farming.
-Devlin "Dev" Warren, a young man with a mother and sister to support, asks G.W. for a job.
-G.W. initially refuses; egged on by aged drifter Bunny, Dev resorts to begging, then lashes out in frustration when G.W. relents.
-However, G.W. still hires him.
-He also hires Dev's widowed mother Mrs. Warren, after tasting her cooking.
-G.W. then learns Kate is in town; she tells him she wants a divorce, so she can take Becky back East with her, but G.W. refuses.
-Kate then decides to move back into the ranch, and starts bossing everyone around, immediately targeting Mrs. Warren.
+While inspecting a shipment of cattle, G.W. warns a group of homesteaders that the Mesa Verde is unsuitable for farming; an earlier group of homesteaders tried, but failed because of insufficient rain for growing crops.
+Devlin "Dev" Warren, a young man with widowed mother Louise and sister Alice to support, asks G.W. for a job.
+G.W. initially refuses, but relents after Dev resorts to begging at the advice of aged drifter Bunny Dull.
+Dev then lashes out in disgust after having to beg for a job.
+However, G.W. still hires him and also hires Louise after tasting her cooking.
+G.W. then learns Katherine is in town seeking a divorce, which will give her a excuse to take Becky back East with her; hearing this, G.W. refuses.
+Katherine then decides to move back onto the ranch, and starts bossing everyone around, including Louise.

-The Comanche come into town to meet a train, and Sheriff Lord settles them near the homesteaders.
-When a homesteader's daughter wanders off with her lover, Douglas and the homesteaders assume the Comanche took her and attempt to lynch Running Buffalo in retaliation.
-G.W. and his men arrive to try to defuse the situation, and a huge and muddy brawl ensues, with Kate unexpectedly joining in on G.W.'s side.
-Later, Becky arrives home from college with a suitor, Douglas' son "Junior".
-G.W. disapproves of Junior, so Kate makes a show of approving.
-In the back of Becky's train are four Comanche chiefs, who have arrived for a hearing to determine whether or not their people will be sent to a reservation in Fort Sill, Oklahoma.
+The Comanche, led by Running Buffalo, come into town to meet a train carrying their newly released chiefs; Sheriff Lord settles them near the homesteaders despite protests from Douglas.
+When homesteader Jones's daughter Millie wanders off with her suitor Ben Sage Jr., Douglas and the homesteaders assume the Comanche took her, and attempt to lynch Running Buffalo in retaliation.
+G.W. and his men try to defuse the situation, but a brawl ensues, with Katherine joining in on G.W.'s side.

+The next day, Becky arrives home from college with a would-be suitor, Douglas' son "Junior".
+G.W. disapproves of Junior, so Katherine makes a show of approving to spite him.
+Also aboard Becky's train are four Comanche chiefs, one of whom is G.W.'s former enemy-turned-blood-brother Chief Puma.
+They have arrived for a hearing to determine if their people will be sent to a reservation in Fort Sill, Oklahoma.
 G.W. agrees to speak at the hearing on their behalf.